tock/tock/doc/reference/trd104-syscalls.md

 support multiple allowed buffers.

 The Tock kernel MUST check that the passed buffer is contained within the calling process's writeable address space.
-Every byte of the passed buffer must be readable and writeable by the process.
+Every byte of a passed buffer must be readable and writeable by the process.
 Zero-length buffers may therefore have abitrary addresses.
 If the passed buffer is not complete within the calling process's writeable address space, the kernel MUST return a failure result with an error code of `INVALID`.

-Because a process relinquishes access to a buffer when it makes a Read-Write Allow call with it, the buffer passed on the subsequent Read-Write Allow call cannot overlap with the first passed buffer.
-This is because the application cannot access that memory.
-If an application needs to extend a buffer, it must first call Read-Write Allow to reclaim the buffer, then call Read-Write Allow again to re-allow it with a different size.
-If userspace passes an overlapping buffer, the kernel MUST return a failure result with an error code of `INVALID`.
+Note that buffers held by the kernel are still considered part of a process address space, even if conceptually the process should not access that memory.
+This means, for example, that userspace may extend a buffer by calling allow with the same pointer and a longer length and such a call is not required to return an error code if `INVALID`.

-Finally, because a process relinquishes access to a buffer when it makes a Read-Write Allow call with it, a userspace API MUST NOT assume or rely on a process accessing an allowed buffer.
-If userspace needs to read or write to the buffer, it MUST first regain access to it by calling the corresponding Read-Write Allow.
+Finally, because a process conceptually relinquishes access to a buffer when it makes a Read-Write Allow call with it, a userspace API MUST NOT assume or rely on a process accessing an allowed buffer.
+If userspace needs to read or write to a buffer held by the kernel, it MUST first regain access to it by calling the corresponding Read-Write Allow.

 4.4.1 Buffers Can Change
 ---------------------------------